 - Hidden Assets view a list of assets that were hidden in the system (i.e. which the user chose to remove from the asset listings), see HIDING ASSETS.
-You can restore hidden assets from this screen. - Custom Fields you can create custom fields to tag Assets with relevant info.
-The custom field can be plain text or it can be a link to an external resource. - Event Clusters enables you to cluster together multiple similar events that occur within a designated time range in order to facilitate monitoring them.
-See EVENT CLUSTERS. - o PCAP Player enables you to upload a PCAP file containing recorded network activity and "play" it on Tenable.ot, loading the data into your system.
-See PCAP PLAYER.
+You can restore hidden assets from this screen. - o Custom Fields you can create custom fields to tag Assets with relevant info.
+The custom field can be plain text or it can be a link to an external resource.